 - How to effectively set financial goals;

-- Discover the Ipon Challenge you are comfortable with;
+- Discover the Ipon Challenges you are comfortable with;

-- How to surely stick with the Ipon Challenge.
+- How to surely stick with the Ipon Challenges.

-“Money, money, money must be funny…” but actually it’s not.
-We all know how money saving could be a real challenge and pain.
+“Money, money, money must be funny…” but it’s not.
+We all know how money saving can be a real challenge and pain.

 I remember promising myself to set aside part of my income as my savings.
-However, I ended up buying something which made me feel guilty right after paying for it.
-There will be times that I shun going to groceries as I am usually tempted to get the things I don’t even plan to purchase.
+However, I ended up buying something that made me feel guilty after paying for it.
+Sometimes, I shun going to groceries as I am usually tempted to buy things I don’t even plan to purchase.

 Then I will think to myself: “OMG!
 Why is it so hard to save up?”
 I was mentally kicking myself too.